Flavsm/trivia-time/README.md

 ## Purpose

-This project started as a way to practice applying REACT to real apps, and it is going to be added to my portfolio.
+This project started as a way to practice applying REACT to real apps, and it has been added to my portfolio.

 ## Challenges